-A website has launched for residents to access information on common healthcare needs and local information about COVID-19, such as where to go in the Barrie area if you have symptoms, and how to get your COVID-19 test results.
-There is also general health information regarding how health care is modified during the pandemic.
+A website launched for residents to access information on common healthcare needs and local information about COVID-19, such as where to go in the Barrie area if you have symptoms, and how to get your COVID-19 test results.
+The site also provides general health information regarding how health care is modified during the pandemic.
 Visit

 If you think you have COVID-19 symptoms use the

 Simcoe Muskoka District Health Unit has advised that anyone who has new cold-like/respiratory symptoms (regardless of travel history), and has not been tested for COVID-19, is to self-isolate at home for 14 days, or until their symptoms have resolved, whichever is longer.

 The Simcoe Muskoka District Health Unit updates the amount of cases daily.
 See the latest information at

 If you have severe symptoms go to RVH’s Emergency Department or call 9-1-1.